 #17 Construction work is scheduled in the park that I manage.
 Do I have to contact the local utilities first?
 Instead of calling the local utilities, dial 811 and be connected to the appropriate regional notification center that will contact the subsurface installation operators.
 The subsurface installation operator will then mark the lines that they own, operate or maintain within the area where you will be digging.
 (Government Code §4216.2)

-#18 Can the park manager force residents to sign a long-term lease, causing them to lose rent control protections?
 If the resident is currently a homeowner residing in the park, then they may reject a long-term lease and opt for a shorter-term lease.
 In the case of a prospective buyer of a home in the park who is not yet a resident, their right not to sign such a long lease is less clear.
 A rental agreement or lease with a term of more than 12 months is exempt from any rent control ordinance.
 (Civil Code §798.17) The resident may reject a long-term lease after reviewing it and opt for an annual or month-to-month rental agreement.
 (Civil Code §798.18) If the resident elects to have a rental agreement for 12 months or less, the rent charges and conditions shall be the same as those offered in the longer-term lease during the first 12 months (Civil Code §798.18).
 Not all long-term leases are bad for homeowners, and some may provide rent stability for years that month-to-month or annual tenancy does not, particularly in localities where rent control will probably never be enacted.
-(See also #20) Recap:
+(See also #20)